 Price laddering implies asking potential buyers if they are ready to purchase a certain product at a certain price, which is usually ranked on a scale from 1 to 10.
 If the respondent’s answer is somewhere below a pre-set minimal threshold (for example, 7 or 8), the price is too high and should be reduced.
-After that, the cost is being lowered to define the price point at which customers are ready to purchase the product.
+After that, the cost is being lowered to define the price point at which customers are ready to purchase the product or service.

 Although this sort of research can be conducted repeatedly, the majority of customers are asked about a maximum of three price points to avoid bias in their responses.
 The data collected in the research is used to calculate the percentage of the market that would buy a product at a certain price.